 Selecting Data in a Hierarchical Index

 Now we can start doing something worthwhile.
-Let's see how using hierarchical indexes can help us find data we're looking for.
+Let's see how using hierarchical indexes can help us find the data we're looking for.

 Using .loc()